New Vision Allied Health

 -

-The New Vision Allied Health program is designed for high school seniors interested in pursuing a career in healthcare.
-Students will participate in classroom instruction and career-related experiences observed during clinical rotations in settings such as local health sites, health centers and private practices ranging from primary care to dental care.
-The classroom setting is held on the SUNY Oswego campus, giving students a first-hand experience as college students.
+Students will participate in classroom instruction and career-related experiences observed during clinical rotations in settings such as local health sites, health centers, animal hospitals, and private practices ranging from speech to surgery to dental care.
+The classroom setting is held on the SUNY Oswego campus, giving students a first-hand experience as college students, bridging the gap between high school, college and beyond.

-Candidate Criteria:
+- Candidate Criteria:

-• Have achieved an attendance rate of 90 percent or better; •Possess an 85 percent (3.0) or better overall average;
+•Have achieved an attendance rate of 90 percent or better

-• Be willing to adhere to school and work site codes of conduct
+•Be willing to adhere to school and work site codes of conduct

-• Have a focused career interest
+•Have a focused career interest

 •Students may be required to submit medical history forms prior to being placed in rotation sites

-NCHSE National Health Science Standards Integrated Academic Coursework: Participation in Government (½ credit); Economics (½ credit); Health (½ credit); English 12 (1 credit)
+- Integrated Academic Coursework: Participation in Government (½ credit); Economics (½ credit); Health (½ credit); English 12 (1 credit)

-Scrubs, CPR/AED certification, Clinical Background Clearance Fee
+- Program Supplies, Materials, Assessments Provided: Scrubs, CPR/AED certification, Clinical Background Clearance Fee

 Testimonials